skalawag/theguidetocuba.io/content.md

 # 2. Assumptions

-This book is intended for everyone who wants to get started with a Cuba application from scratch, whether you are an experienced programmer or not.
-By following this book, we'll build a Twitter clone from scratch.
+This book is intended for everyone who wants to get started with Cuba.
+It's recommended to have some basic knowledge of the Ruby programming language.
+If this is the first time you hear about Ruby, we encourage you to take this tutorial to get up to speed: <http://tryruby.org/>.

 In order to try out the examples of the book, you need to have some prerequisites installed: